RaphaelIT7/gmod-lua-shared/README.md

 - [x] Random Crashes on Windows?
 (Seems to be solved???)
 - [x] ILuaObjects are broken? (obj->isTable() = false, (obj->GetType() == Type::Table) = true?, obj->Push() = nothing???)
 Best example is Global();
 NOTE: Added a workaround to fix it.
 - [ ] Type Errors cause engine errors.
+(Check of we maybe break the stack?)

 ## Linux DS issues
 - [ ] Crashes while loading.